drkstardragon/NMM/Not Medieval Mod Readme 2022September13.txt

 Xyth - Kindly developed the 0-XNPCCore, along with the team, and 2-NPCXBirdPack which has been embedded.
 The 0-XNPCCore is a complete bundle of models, code, and other game assets.
 Xyth/SphereII/Mumpfy - Kindly developed 'Locks' mod powered by Score. sphereii - Kindly developed the 0-Score, along with the team.
 Also provided the 0-SphereII Legacy Distant Terrain.
+Smitty - Thank you for giving your kind permission to use Smitty's Armor and Mask Mod within NMM.
 Oakraven - Kindly provided support for the 1-NMMCore and the 2-NMMOakCore content, consisting of multiple released and NMM standalone modlets.
 (Full list below)
 Magejosh - Kindly supported background development, such as Biome modification, xml updates, loading screen and Escape Menu logo/hyperlinking. mplogue - Kindly provided custom Prefabs that match the theme of the NMM.
 POI creator extraordinaire.